kkestell/beefgen/README.md

 # BeefGen

-Generate Beef bindings for C libraries
+BeefGen uses the [Clang AST](https://clang.llvm.org/docs/IntroductionToTheClangAST.html) to automatically generate [Beef](https://www.beeflang.org/) bindings from C headers.

 **BeefGen is a work in progress and full of bugs.
 This probably isn't the repository you're looking for.**

-* Uses the [Clang AST](https://clang.llvm.org/docs/IntroductionToTheClangAST.html) to automatically generate [Beef](https://www.beeflang.org/) bindings from C source code.
-* Hooks to control function, parameter, and enum naming.

 ## Dependencies